John Norris (philosopher): Works

 In philosophy he was a Platonist and mystic.
 He became an early opponent of John Locke, whose An Essay Concerning Human Understanding (1690) he attacked in Christian Blessedness or Discourses upon the Beatitudes in the same year; he also combatted Locke's theories in his Essay toward the Theory of the Ideal or Intelligible World (1701–4).
 He attacked religious schism in Christian Blessedness and The Charge of Schism, Continued.

 Others among his 23 works are An Idea of Happiness (1683), Miscellanies (1687), Theory and Regulation of Love (1688), and a Discourse concerning the Immortality of the Soul (1708).
 His most popular work is A Collection of Miscellanies, consisting of Poems, Essays, Discourses and Letters (1687).
+Norris was influenced by Malebranche in his approach to Platonic philosophy.

 His frequently-cited poem The Resignation was often published during the first half of the eighteenth century.
 Samuel Richardson quoted it to Andrew Millar (a prominent London bookseller) on the death of Millar's son, possibly from the then most recent edition, A Collection of Miscellanies (London: E. Parker, 1740).